 11) Sel roti and Aloo achar

 Another breakfast snack suitable for vegetarians and vegans is sel roti and aloo achar.
-Though it is suitable to savor any time of the day, people prefer it in breakfast with tea.
+Though it is suitable to savor any time of the day, people prefer it for breakfast with tea.

 Sel roti is a ring-shaped soft doughnut prepared from rice flour.
 Aloo achar is a slightly spicy potato prickle that balances the sweetness of sel roti.

 Sel roti and achar are easily available at hotels and restaurants that open early in the morning for people to have breakfast.
 You can check small hotels around Basantapur for hot and fresh sel roti and achar.